Cast Iron Cookware Finishing

 Manufacturers were seen offering their lines in more than one finishing option.
 Catalogs often listed a choice of "plain" or "ground", priced accordingly.
 Lodge at one point even offered three levels of finish: "plain", "polished", and "mirror polished".
 Sometimes, makers went as far as branding the levels for better consumer recognition.

 Griswold is known for their term "Extra Finish Ware".
-Some have taken that to mean a higher quality finish offered over and above, in addition to a "regular" finish.
+Some have taken that to mean a higher quality finish offered over and above, and in addition to a "regular" finish.
 This does not appear to be the case, however, but rather simply a way for Griswold to make their products sound superior to the competition, and especially to those who did no finishing steps at all.
-As such, Griswold's catalogs termed all of its products "extra finished", unless specified "plain iron", which merely described pieces which could not or did not need to be polished.
+As such, Griswold's catalogs termed all of its products "extra finished", unless specified "plain iron", which merely described pieces which either could not or did not need to be polished.

 1930s Lodge "Red Label" pieces were polished, but their "Blue Label" were "Mirror Finished".
 Also offered were "Unfinished" and "Frosted".
 Frosted appears to refer to a satin or matte finish available as a premium on only the most popular range of skillet sizes, but what constituted it and how it was achieved is not clear.

-Early Birmingham Stove & Range Co. catalogs noted their pots, spiders and griddles could be furnished "with the interior surface ground down to a smooth, bright finish", but at a lower discount off list price than plain ware.
+Early Birmingham Stove & Range Co. catalogs noted their pots, spiders and griddles could be furnished "with the interior surface ground down to a smooth, bright finish", but at a lesser discount off list price than plain ware.
 Later Red Mountain series catalogs showed that some pieces could be had either plain or "AA" finish, which was described as "ground and double polished".

 Wagner described its polish ground cooking surfaces, variously, as "Polished", "Extra Finished", and "Delux".
 All, however, appear to denote the same level of finish.

-Labor-intensive, and therefore costly, polish grinding as a finishing step was largely discontinued industry-wide after the 1960s in response to competition from cheap foreign imports.
+The labor-intensive, and therefore costly, polish grinding as a finishing step was largely discontinued industry-wide after the 1960s in response to competition from cheap foreign imports.

 Currently, Lodge Mfg. post-processing includes steel shot-blasting and a cleaning bath with steel scrubbing media.